Gracenasa/Marketing-Analytics/README.md

 Identify the highest-spending customer segments and those with the most frequent orders.

 **Campaign Effectiveness:**
-Determine which campaigns bring in the most revenue and provide the best return on investment (ROI).
+Determine which campaigns bring in the most revenue, provide the best return on investment (ROI) and determine budget allocation for each.

-## SQL Techniques Used:
+# 📅 SQL Techniques Used
 **CTEs:** Used to break down complex queries into simpler parts for clarity and efficiency (e.g., segmenting customer data).

 **Aggregations:** Applied for calculating total profits, customer spend, and sales.